Spotted Leaf-nosed Snake

 Size: A small-sized snake averaging 12 to 18 inches in length.

-Range and Habitat: Currently there is only one documented specimen in Utah.
+Range and Habitat: Currently, there are only three documented specimens in Utah, with only one being found alive.
 This snake is suspected to range in the southwestern portion of Washington County in Mojave desertscrub and creosote bush-dominated basins below 3,500 feet in elevation.
+However, with so few records, the extent of its range is not entirely known.

 Similar Species: The Mojave Patch-nosed Snake has an enlarged rostral scale but is striped.